Editions of 19th century GUITAR SONGS and CD recordings

 UPDATES and further information: You are welcome to send us comments, corrections, additions or other questions relating to this book.
 We cannot guarantee to have all the answers, but will do our best to make a suitable reply.
 Since the book was published [August 2017] we try to post any noteworthy observations from readers so that the information is available to all.
 See Guitar Song

-The most recent addition to the catalogue is CMP 180 KENNST DU DAS LAND? - five settings of Goethe's famous Mignon text for Voice and Guitar, with text in German and English.
+The most recent addition to the catalogue is CMP 180 KENNST DU DAS LAND? - five settings of Goethe's famous Mignon text for Voice and Guitar, with text in German and English., and CMP 181 DER ERLKÖNIG: 6 settings for Voice & Guitar from c.1800 of Goethe's famous ballad pre-Schubert.

 Click here for the CD " Endearing Young Charms " The Guitar Songs of Tom Moore (1779 - 1852)